 Have a few hours in the afternoon before you go out for an aperitivo in Brera, make sure to visit the Royal Palace of Milan.

 Opening: Monday: 2:30pm-7:30pm.
 Tuesday to Sunday: 9:30am-7:30pm Thursday and Saturday: 9:30am-10:30pm.
 Ticket: 9€.
 Google Map Here

-Quadrilatero della moda (district website)
+Quadrilatero della moda (district shop directory)